 - 1 cup heavy cream

 - Preheat oven to 350 degrees.
-Grease a 9.5-inch springform pan.
+Grease a 9.5-inch springform pan with nonstick baking spray.
 Place a circle piece of parchment paper in the bottom on the springform pan and a strip of parchment paper on the sides of the pan.
 Wrap the outside of the springform pan in tin foil to prevent the butter from spilling out while it's baking.
 Set aside.

-- In a large bowl, add in the melted butter and chocolate chips, vegetable oil, and both sugars.
+- In a large bowl, add in the melted butter and chocolate, vegetable oil, and both sugars.
 Whisk to combine.

 - Add in the vanilla extract and eggs.
-Whisk for about 1 minute until the batter is lighter.
+Whisk for about 1 minute until the batter is lighter in color.

 - Sift in the cocoa powder, flour, and salt.
 Stir to combine.

-- Pour into the bottom of the prepared springform pan.
+- Pour the brownie batter into the bottom of the prepared springform pan.